juesga1987/World_GDP_Project/README.md

 ```

-8. Lets calculate the mean per continent per year.
-I created a function to calculate the mean another to insert the calculated mean and lastly with loops we use both functions to travel around each columns.
+8. Let's calculate the mean per continent per year.
+I created a function to calculate the mean and another function to insert the calculated mean in NAN cells.
+Lastly with for loop we use both functions to travel around each column an make the replacement.

 ```python
 def calculo_media(anio, cont):